Pita Bread. Bake The Fun And Easy Way!

 - Almond or coconut flour are great healthy substitutes in baking.
 Still, they are highly absorbent, so you will need to adjust the quantities of liquid ingredients and also the raising agents you use in the recipe.

-What you need for pita bread:
+Ingredients for pita bread:

-500g flour (I mix organic spelt and white in equal quantities)
+Flour (I mix organic spelt and white in equal quantities)

 A pinch of salt